 Dean is an expert in supporting & understanding dads, he has worked extensively with men, including running DaddyNatal classes on behalf of the NHS, through national events such as The Baby Show, and privately in locations throughout the UK.
 Dads-to-be can also now access his support and antenatal classes from their own homes, through DaddyNatal Online.

-He is author of the bestselling The Expectant Dads Handbook, published by Random House, which has sold over 50,000 copies.
-His book has been read and supported by the likes of Russell Brand and Tom Fletcher, and was featured on The Jonathan Ross Show.
+He is author of the bestselling The Expectant Dads Handbook, published by Random House, which has sold over 60,000 copies and was used by Russell Brand to announce his pregnancy in 2016, as well as being read by McFly dad Tom Fletcher, and seen on The Jonathan Ross Show.

 He is also co-author of The His and Hers Guide to Pregnancy and Birth with his wife and Natal Family co-founder, Stephenie Beaumont.